For children ages 18 months to three years. Our Toddler program is led by a MACTE accredited Montessori Infant and Toddler Guide.

 Sensorial activities help toddlers to begin classifying, identifying and sorting various objects according to size, colour and shape.
 This experience helps toddlers to better understand their environment and the world around them.

-In a Montessori classroom, toddlers are exposed to language from the time they enter the classroom, as their teachers tell stories, sing songs and speak with them using enriched vocabulary.
+Toddlers are exposed to language from the time they enter the classroom, as their teachers tell stories, sing songs and speak with them using enriched vocabulary.
 In time, children in the toddler class will begin working with various language cards and learning the sounds that letters make.
 This work will be continued as they move on to the Casa classroom.

 Math is first introduced to toddlers in an incidental way, with simple counting, songs and stories.
 Depending upon interest, toddlers may begin to learn numbers and will continue to work on math activities as they move up to the Casa class.